Scripter17/filebrowser/README.md

 - `viewSettings.folder.imageRegex`: A Regular Expression string to check if a file path is an image
 - `viewSettings.folder.videoMode`: Either `"link"` or `"embed"`.
 Works the same as `viewSettings.folder.imageMode` except for videos
 - `viewSettings.folder.videoRegex`: A Regular Expression string to check if a file path is an video
+- `viewSettings.folder.handleLNKFiles`: If `true`, LNK files (generated with the "create shortcut" button in Windows' file explorer) redirect to the file/folder they link to
+- `viewSettings.folder.handleAtFiles`: If `true`, files named `@` will be read and any lines containing file/folder paths will appear in the folderView for the folder the `@` file is in

 ### Uploading